antonettekelly/EverBank/README.md

 Performed data preparation and Exploratory Data Analysis using bank data, built machine learning models using Decision Tree, Random Forest, Logistic Regression, and Gradient Boosting.
 Results obtained a model with an accuracy of 90.20%.

-The EverBank Paper is provided in the Indonesian language.
+EverBank Paper is provided in Indonesian language.